Netcracker/qubership-consul/docs/public/backup-daemon.md

 backup stored separately, there is an ability to recover Consul after full data loss manually.
 The following guide is going to help with that:

-1. Install or upgrade Consul service with required parameters by App/DP Deployer or with Helm if it is necessary.
+1. Install or upgrade Consul service with required parameters by Helm.

 2. Restore Consul data from backup using the following command: